 LOMO is a way of re-organising meetings so that they’re high trust, self-organising, radically honest interactions.
 LOMO uses templates and canvases to make meetings safe and to help access a fast, agile, self-responsible culture.

-Ever sat in a meeting where three-quarters of the people there are working on their laptops, waiting for the part where their bit is relevant?
-They don’t really want to be there but politically they feel obliged to stay for the whole thing.
+Ever sat in a meeting where three-quarters of the people there are working on their laptops or looking at a different screen, waiting for the part where their bit is relevant?
+They don’t really want to be there but politically they feel obliged to be there for the whole thing.

-It’s a wonderful scenario: twelve people in a room, and nine of them are not listening.
+It’s a wonderful scenario: twelve people in a meeting, and nine of them are not listening.
 Apart from anything, how expensive is that.

-You get lots of dysfunctional meetings like this.
-Meetings where the introverts don’t say much, while the extroverts dominate conversations.
+Lots of teams have dysfunctional meetings like this.
+Or the dysfunction might be meetings where the introverts don’t say much, while the extroverts dominate the conversations.

-Or meetings with open discussion and debate about issues that affect the way people are working, which sounds great, but usually the most erudite person always wins.
-This person is super smart, and super good at talking in public, and when they start speaking, everybody stops.
+Or meetings about issues that affect the way people are working, with open discussion and debate, which sounds great, but usually the most erudite person wins.
+This person is super smart, and super good at talking in public, and when they start speaking, everybody else stops.

 In one scenario of a group of twelve people, only four will have contributed to the conversation, and the rest have learned that there is just no point.